vikrant-vikram/OOPD/Project/readme.md

 # WiFi Simulation Projects

-Welcome to the WiFi Simulation Projects repository!
-This collection includes simulations for WiFi 4, WiFi 5, and WiFi 6 using different communication protocols and features like CSI, OFDMA, and backoff mechanisms.
-The simulations are written in C++ and provide detailed results for throughput, latency, and other performance metrics.
+Welcome to the **WiFi Simulation Projects** repository!
+This collection contains simulations for **WiFi 4**, **WiFi 5**, and **WiFi 6**, using various communication protocols and advanced features like **CSI**, **OFDMA**, and **backoff mechanisms**.
+The simulations are written in **C++** and provide detailed results on key performance metrics, such as throughput, latency, and total simulation time.

+---

 ## Project Overview

-This repository contains three different WiFi simulation models:
+This repository features three different WiFi simulation models that simulate network performance under different WiFi standards:

+### 1. **WiFi 4 Simulation**
-- **WiFi 4 Simulation**: Simulates the behavior of WiFi 4 using basic packet transmission.
+- Simulates basic packet transmission and calculates throughput for WiFi 4.
+- Provides insights into how WiFi 4 behaves with a fixed number of users.

+### 2. **WiFi 5 Simulation**
-- **WiFi 5 Simulation**: Simulates WiFi 5 communication with enhanced packet scheduling and parallel communication.
+- Implements enhanced packet scheduling and parallel communication.
+- Simulates CSI packet exchanges and parallel transmission for up to 15 ms.

+### 3. **WiFi 6 Simulation**
-- **WiFi 6 Simulation**: Simulates WiFi 6 communication with Orthogonal Frequency Division Multiple Access (OFDMA) and dynamic sub-channel usage.
+- Utilizes **Orthogonal Frequency Division Multiple Access (OFDMA)** for simultaneous communication.
+- Users are assigned different sub-channels, and performance is tested with varying sub-channel widths.

-Each simulation involves varying the number of users and adjusting parameters like sub-channel width for WiFi 6 to evaluate performance under different conditions.
+Each simulation adjusts parameters like the number of users and sub-channel width (WiFi 6) to evaluate performance under different conditions.

+---

 ## Features

-- **WiFi 4 Simulation**: Basic packet transmission and throughput calculation.
+- **WiFi 4 Simulation**: Basic packet transmission, throughput, and latency calculation.
-- **WiFi 5 Simulation**: Parallel communication and sequential CSI packet exchange between users.
+- **WiFi 5 Simulation**: Parallel communication, CSI packet exchange, and enhanced scheduling.
-- **WiFi 6 Simulation**: OFDMA-based packet scheduling with different sub-channel widths.
+- **WiFi 6 Simulation**: OFDMA-based scheduling, sub-channel management, and width adjustment.
 - **Performance Metrics**: Throughput, average latency, maximum latency, and total simulation time.

+---

 ## Getting Started